 The HSNTP/NDPC program, prescribed by this NOFO, is awarded through separate cooperative agreements, as defined by 2 C.F.R. §200.24, and consistent with the Federal Grant and Cooperative Agreement Act of 1977 (Pub.
 L. No. 95-224), (31 U.S.C. §§6301-6308).
-FEMA maintains substantial involvement with all non-federal entities in carrying out the activities contemplated by HSNTP/NDPC awards to include financial monitoring and all training development and delivery activities, including the creation and approval of course content, arrangement of learning objectives, establishment of training delivery modes and methods, and use of the four-level training evaluation model.
-FEMA program managers and training specialists provide approval and disapproval for all activities over the life cycle of the award.
+FEMA maintains substantial involvement with all recipients as they carry out activities under the award to include financial monitoring and all training development and delivery activities, including the creation and approval of course content, arrangement of learning objectives, establishment of training delivery modes and methods, and use of the Kirkpatrick four-level training evaluation model.
+The Kirkpatrick levels include level 1: the student's assessment of the training setting, material, and instruction; level 2: a comparison of pre-course knowledge and skills with post-course knowledge and skills; level 3: an assessment of post-course applicability at the home organization or jurisdiction; and level 4: the impact of training specialists provide approval and disapproval for all activities over the life cycle of the award.